hudson-welch/COVID_19/README.md

 To use this you need to set up authentication for [kaggle's API](https://www.kaggle.com/docs/api) This involves getting authorization codes from kaggle and storing this in a specific directory

-You will need to download the count_pop.csv and state_populations.xlsx files into the same directory you run the notebook.
+You will need to download the county_pop.csv and state_populations.xlsx files into the same directory you run the notebook.